razzanramadhana/razzanramadhana/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=razzanramadhana&label=Profile%20views&color=0e75b6&style=flat" alt="razzanramadhana" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=razzanramadhana" alt="razzanramadhana" /></a> </p>
+- I am a 6th-semester student in Data Science Technology at Airlangga University with a profound interest in Data Science, Data Analysis, and AI.
+I am enthusiastic about learning and exploring new concepts in Technology and Data Science.
+My proactive nature and eagerness to continuously learn provide me with a competitive edge in overcoming challenges and achieving success.
+Proficient in Python, SQL, and R. My focus is on the entire machine learning lifecycle from model development and experimentation in NLP and Computer Vision to building and deploying robust AI services.

 - 🌱 I’m currently learning **Java, C, And Machine Learning**

-- 👨‍💻 All of my projects are available at [https://www.canva.com/design/DAGGyHSBZd0/YjB2LVwQI8nNe-kCrrKpRg/edit?utm_content=DAGGyHSBZd0&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton](https://www.canva.com/design/DAGGyHSBZd0/YjB2LVwQI8nNe-kCrrKpRg/edit?utm_content=DAGGyHSBZd0&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+- 👨‍💻 All of my projects are available at [bit.ly/PortofolioRazzan](bit.ly/PortofolioRazzan)

 - 💬 Ask me about **Data Science, Data Analyst, And Machine Learning**